Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 FAQs

-A: Stand facing where the sofa will go; put the chaise on the side that keeps your main walkway open and points seating toward your focal point.
+Stand facing where the sofa will go and put the chaise on the side that keeps the main walkway clear while aiming the seating toward your focal point.

-Q: What room size is “too small” for an L-shaped sofa?
+What room size is too small for an L-shaped sofa?

-A: If taping the footprint eliminates comfortable circulation and you can’t place a usable coffee table, size down or go modular.
+If the taped footprint kills comfortable circulation and leaves no usable place for a coffee table, size down for a small living room or go modular.

-A: Tape the layout, confirm delivery path, and do a 10-minute sit test focusing on thighs, lower back, and cushion recovery.
+Tape the layout, confirm the delivery path, and do a 10-minute sit test that focuses on thigh support, lower-back support, and cushion recovery.

 Previous post